-The practical and viva-voce examination will be of 40 marks.
+The theory portion will be that of 60 marks and Internal Assessment will be of 15 marks and practical examination will be that of 25 marks.
 The practical examination of the said paper will be conducted internally with external experts in the department.